upstash/upsy/README.md

 >
 > The project is maintained and supported by the community.
 Upstash may contribute but does not officially support or assume responsibility for it.

-Upsy is an open source Slack bot that remembers your conversations to provide **fast, accurate answers whenever you have a question**.
+Upsy is an open source Discord & Slack bot that remembers your conversations to provide **fast, accurate answers whenever you have a question**.

 <img src="./static/demo.png" width="700">